ajv-validator/ajv/CUSTOM.md

 ## Schema compilation context

-The first parameter passed to inline keyword compilation function is `it`, the schema compilation context.
+The first parameter passed to inline keyword compilation function (and the 3rd parameter passed to compile and macro keyword functions) is `it`, the schema compilation context.
 All the properties and functions documented here are safe to use in your keywords, they won't be renamed or change their meaning without major version change.

 `it` object has the following properties: